Germany Valley: Greer Limestone/Hellhole bat controversy

 From the 1940s, when exploration of Hellhole began, to the 1980s, cavers had mapped approximately 8.5 mi of passage in the popular Hellhole system.
 The cave is developed in New Market Limestone, the same rock unit that is mined in the nearby open pit quarry.

 The entrance to Hellhole is owned by a private landowner who has never wished to sell the land around it.
 The quarry, immediately to the west of the cave entrance, is operated by Greer Limestone Company (owned by West Virginia businessman and politician John Raese).
-Greer leased the entrance to Hellhole from the landowner in 1986, and as the leasee, soon began to deny most access to the cave.
+Greer leased the entrance to Hellhole from the landowner in 1986, and as the lessee, soon began to deny most access to the cave.
 Greer did allow the West Virginia Division of Natural Resources (WV DNR) to conduct bi-annual trips into the cave for the purpose of counting the populations of endangered bat species.
 In the 1990s, at urging of the WV DNR, Greer also began to allow limited exploration and mapping of the cave (one or two trips per year).

 In 1995 an extension to the cave ("Krause Hall") was discovered in the extreme northwest portion of the cave.
 In 1996 one of the deepest sections of the cave was explored at over 400 ft below the entrance elevation.
 In 1997, a break-through discovery off this area extended the known extent of Hellhole well to the south of its originally known range.
 This showed that the historically known portions of Hellhole were a mere side passage to a much larger cave system.

 By this time the U.S. Fish and Wildlife Service had recognized Hellhole as a critical habitat for two species of endangered (and federally protected) bat, the Indiana bat (Myotis sodalis) and the Virginia big-eared bat (Corynorhinus townsendii virginianus).
 It was known that about 45% of the world's estimated 20,000 remaining Virginia big-eared bats hibernate in Hellhole.
 Greer had responded by establishing a no-work buffer zone of 250 ft and a no-blast buffer zone of 500 ft from the nearest known passage in Hellhole.
 That word "known" proved to be the bone of contention.